andref2015/New-Yorker-Style-Rewriter/README.md

 Enjoy the magic! <3

 In case of issues:
--If you click on "Rewrite text" and nothing happens, it's either because you didn't add the apiKey above, or because you didn't grant the right permissions to this Apps Script.
+1. If you click on "Rewrite text" and nothing happens, it's either because you didn't add the apiKey above, or because you didn't grant the right permissions to this Apps Script.
--Try logging into this script from a different Google account, then click "Run" and it should ask you for permissions.
+2. Try logging into this script from a different Google account, then click "Run" and it should ask you for permissions.
 Grant the permissions, then try using the script again in the Google Doc.
--For further guidance, contact andre@quizmanity.org.
+3. For further guidance, contact andre@quizmanity.org.